nfdi4plants/ARC-specification/ARC specification.md

 - Any files produced by executing the run description which are not specified as CWL outputs in `run.cwl` are considered additional ARC payload.
 Furthermore, all files of all subdirectories under `run` that are not referenced from the [top-level workflow](#top-level-workflow) are considered additional payload.

-- It is expected that run descriptions are be authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.
+- It is expected that run descriptions are authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.

 - It is strongly encouraged to include author and contributor metadata in run descriptions as [CWL metadata](https://www.commonwl.org/user_guide/17-metadata/index.html).

 ### External Data

 External data refers to data that is neither originating within the investigation/study scope of the ARC nor can be referenced externally, but is required to ensure reproducability.
-Examples include early use of ontologies, mapping files, gene information, etc. All correspondig data MUST be placed in the ARC's top-level `external` directory.
+Examples include early use of ontologies, mapping files, gene information, etc..
+All correspondig data MUST be placed in the ARC's top-level `externals` directory.

-The union of external data forms a *virtual* assay; as such, it MUST adhere to the metadata requirements of assays and hence MUST contain, for each file, annotation in a file `isa.external.xlsx`, located under the top-level `external` directory.
+The union of external data forms a *virtual* assay; as such, it MUST adhere to the metadata requirements of assays and hence MUST contain, for each file, annotation in a file `isa.external.xlsx`, located under the top-level `externals` directory.

 Note:

 - Each external data file can be interpreted as a virtual sample in the *externals* assay.
-Due to the conceptual difference to the immutable measurements represented by the assays in `assays`, external files are stored in a different location to ensure that this distinction explict.
+Due to the conceptual difference to the immutable measurements represented by the assays in `assays`, external files are stored in a different location to ensure that this distinction is explict.

 ### Additional Payload

-ARCs can include additional payload according to users’ requirements, e.g. presentation, reading material, or manuscripts.
+ARCs can include additional payload according to user requirements, e.g. presentations, reading material, or manuscripts.
 While these files can be placed anywhere in the ARC, it is strongly advised to organize these in additional subdirectories.
-Especially for the storage of protocols, it is RECOMMENDED to place protocols (assay SOP) in text form with the corresponding assay in /assays/<assay_name>/protocol/<protocol_name>.
+Especially for the storage of protocols, it is RECOMMENDED to place protocols (assay SOPs) in text form with the corresponding assay in /assays/<assay_name>/protocol/<protocol_name>.

 Note:

-- All data missing proper annotation (e.g. assays, workflows, runs, or externals ) is considered additional payload independent of its location within the ARC.
+- All data missing proper annotation (e.g. assays, workflows, runs, or externals) is considered additional payload independent of its location within the ARC.

 ### Top-level Metadata and Workflow Description